agiledigital-labs/print-provision-greengrass/README.md

 ```
 ├── artifacts/
-│   The software artifacts for the Greengrass components, one subdir per component.
-The contents are
+│   │ The software artifacts for the Greengrass components, one subdir per component.
+The contents
-│   deployed to the IoT devices (the Raspberry Pis).
+│   │ are deployed to the IoT devices (the Raspberry Pis).
+│   ├── io.datapos.ReceiptPrinter/
+│   │     Formats the print jobs and prints them.
-│   ├── io.datapos.PrintClient/
+│   ├── io.datapos.ReceiptPrinterHTTPInterface/
-│   │   The MQTT and HTTP interfaces.
-Receives print jobs.
+│   │     Receives print jobs through HTTP from the local network and from
+│   │     ReceiptPrinterMQTTInterface.
-│   └── io.datapos.ReceiptPrinter/
+│   └── io.datapos.ReceiptPrinterMQTTInterface/
-│       Formats the print jobs and prints them.
+│         Receives remote (internet) print jobs from AWS through MQTT.
 ├── copy-to-pi.sh
 │     Copies this dir to your test device (RPi) so you can deploy locally for testing.
 ├── deploy-local-on-pi.sh
 │     Deploy locally for testing.
 Run this on your test device.
 └── recipes/
-    The config and metadata for the Greengrass components.
+    │ The config and metadata for the Greengrass components.
     ├── io.datapos.PrintClient-1.0.0.yaml
     └── io.datapos.ReceiptPrinter-1.0.0.yaml
 ```